Welcome to BOC Tennis 2014 Season!

 Finding people to play with

 There are a number of ways to meet other players.
 You can participate in the club events and programs listed below.
 You can sign up for a clinic or a lesson.
-Our club pros and Program Coordinator Bob Madrigan know most of the members and have the knowledge and experience to match players of similar abilities.
+Our club pros and program coordinator Bob Madrigan know most of the members and have the knowledge and experience to match players of similar abilities.
 At mixers and other social events you will meet other players.
 Often members post contact information seeking partners of similar ability level on the bulletin board at the clubhouse.
 Lastly, this is a friendly community and if you just sit on the clubhouse porch in your tennis cloths it likely won’t be long before someone asks if you want to hit with them or a threesome invites you to be their fourth.

 The holiday mixers run from 10am to 3pm on Memorial Day, July 4th, and Labor Day.
 They offer round robin doubles play for everyone and a barbecue cookout.
 Club pros and volunteers facilitate the round robin until 2pm.
 Members do their own matching for the last hour.
-The club provides the cookout main course food (burgers, hot dogs, rolls, soda, chips, condiments, etc.) and members bring a salad or dessert to share.
+The club provides the cookout main course food (burgers, hot dogs, rolls, soda, chips, condiments, etc.) Members bring a salad or dessert to share.
 The holiday mixers provide an excellent opportunity to meet new tennis partners while enjoying a fun day of tennis.
 If it rains the mixers are not rescheduled.

 Doubles and singles leagues